oprypin/crsfml/docs/api/graphics.md

 Get the text's font

-If the text has no font attached, a NULL pointer is returned.
+If the text has no font attached, `nil` is returned.
 The returned pointer is const, which means that you cannot modify the font when you get it from this function.